Why is a mistle thrush called a mistle thrush?

 Usually in the fork of a branch, or up against the trunk of a tree, mistle thrush nests are made out of loosely woven grasses, moss and roots, held together with mud, leaves and rotten wood.
 Inside they are lined with fine grasses and occasionally pine needles, which are thought to reduce nest parasites.

-Like food sources, mistle thrushes are also defend their nests vigorously, routinely chasing off corvids.
-They have also been known to take on sparrowhawks, buzzards, barn owls and one even killed a jackdaw!
+As with food sources, mistle thrushes will also defend their nests vigorously, routinely chasing off corvids.
+They have also been known to take on sparrowhawks, buzzards and barn owls, and one even killed a jackdaw!

 How many mistle thrushes are there in England?